0xWOLAND/gcmb/README.md

 TLDR:
 > We do checksums to the semantics of a program via SKI calculus to get a binding verifiable computation trace.

+Some interesting directions/stuff that needs to be thought about:
+- it really is just a way of attesting to integrity for now, correctness is probably though MACs folded into the hash functoins
+- also maybe some weird random oracle stuff that can be done where verifier checks randommly chosen reductions..kind of like freivalds algo for checking matrix multiplications